tomhhealy/tomhhealy.github.io/_posts/2022-01-01-Windows-10-ODJ-Stuck-User-ESP.md

 ---
 layout: article
 title:  "Windows 10 ODJ Devices - Stuck at User ESP"
-tags: [Autopilot, Intune, Microsoft 365]
+tags: [Windows Autopilot, Microsoft Intune, Microsoft 365]
 ---

 I’ve found that Windows 10 Offline Domain Join devices that do not have direct line of sight to the Domain Controller during the enrolment stage often get stuck at the “Account setup” stage when trying to “Join your organisation’s network” like below: